Blog Layout

 2. Flood Damage: Flood damage occurs when overflowing rivers, heavy rainstorms, or melting snow, enters your home and causes damage.
 Standard homeowners insurance policies typically do not cover flood damage.
 Homeowners in flood-prone areas may need to purchase separate flood insurance through the National Flood Insurance Program (NFIP) or a private insurer to protect their homes against this type of water damage.

 3. Sewage Backup: Sewage backup occurs when wastewater from your plumbing system flows back into your home, often because of clogged sewer lines or sewer system malfunctions.
 This can result in significant damage to your property and pose health hazards.
 Standard homeowners insurance policies typically do not cover damage caused by sewage backups.
 Homeowners may need to purchase additional sewer backup coverage to protect against this type of water damage.
+The sewage cleanup cost can vary widely depending on the severity of the damage, often ranging from a few hundred to several thousand dollars.

 Additional Coverage Options